Cadasta/cadasta-docs/en/04-records.md

 Within any given project, you may be working with lots of different [locations](#project-locations).
 For example, within a forested area, there may be a national park boundary as well as a building that you'll need to track.

-Each of these locations may have a [relationship](#relationships) with one or more [parties](#parties).
+Each of these locations may have a [relationship](#relationships) with one or more [people (or parties)](#parties).
 For example, a park may be owned by the government, but a community group may have special access to it.
-Each of these parties has their own relationship to that bit of land.
+Each of these has their own relationship to that bit of land.
 That relationship is known as their tenure.
 There are often many [resources](#project-resources) to track this, like photos, letters, and deeds.

 The Cadasta Platform is designed to deal with this complexity.
-This section outlines how the Platform handles tracking locations, parties, relationships, and all the resources that go with them.
+This section outlines how the Platform handles tracking locations, people, their relationship(s) to the land, and all of the documentation and resources..

 ## Project Locations, Location Types, & Location Aquisition {#project-locations}